 Rheumatoid arthritis is the second most common kind of arthritis.
 It's an autoimmune disease - your body's immune system attacks itself.
 Often many joints are affected at the same time, but in the early stages it tends to cause hand and foot problems and doesn't often cause hip problems.

 Even newborn babies can have problems with their hips.
 This is why all newborns are examined by a doctor or midwife to check their hips.
 What they are looking for is a painless condition called developmental dysplasia of the hip (DDH).
 DDH makes the hip joint unstable so that it can dislocate (something that very rarely happens to the hip joint otherwise).
 It is important to pick this up and treat it, as if it isn't treated the joint won't develop normally.
-See separate leaflet called Developmental Dysplasia of the Hip.
+See the separate leaflet called Developmental Dysplasia of the Hip.

-Older children, particularly boys, though girls may be affected, can develop a problem with the blood vessels to the hip joint.
+Older children, particularly boys, although girls may be affected, can develop a problem with the blood vessels to the hip joint.
 This is called Perthes' disease.
 It mainly affects children aged over 4 years but younger than 13 years.
 Often the first symptom is that the child develops a limp.
 The hip is not always painful.
-See separate leaflet called Perthes' Disease.
+See the separate leaflet called Perthes' Disease.

 Older children can also develop a problem called slipped capital femoral epiphysis.
 This hip problem affects a slightly older age group than Perthes' disease.
 It usually causes a problem around the age of 11, 12 or 13 years.
 The main symptoms are pain around the hip or knee, and limping.
-See separate leaflet called Slipped Capital Femoral Epiphysis.
+See the separate leaflet called Slipped Capital Femoral Epiphysis.

 Your doctor should be able to make a diagnosis on the basis of your symptoms and examining you.
-You may need any of the following tests depending on what your doctor suspects to be the cause of your hip problem:
+You may need any of the following tests, depending on what your doctor suspects to be the cause of your hip problem:

 X-ray of your hip.
-Knee or spine X-ray may also be requested.
-Note: X-ray changes don't always match the severity of your symptoms and therefore aren't always helpful.
+Knee or spine X-ray may also be requested Note: X-ray changes don't always match the severity of your symptoms and therefore aren't always helpful.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.